 Itchen Sixth Form College receives government funding to support learners who are economically or socially disadvantaged and who face the highest barriers to continue in a sixth form education.

-You must be aged between 16 years and under 19 years of age on 1 September 2017.
+You must be aged between 16 years and under 19 years of age on 31st August at the start of the academic year.
 The funding support is split into two types:

-The 16-19 Vulnerable Bursary of £1200 is available to eligible students in any of the following categories:
+The 16-19 Tier F (Full Bursary) Bursary of £1200 is available to eligible students in any of the following categories:

 - young people in care;